Olof Palme: Assassination and aftermath

 On 18 March 2020, Swedish investigators met in Pretoria with members of South African intelligence agencies to discuss the case.
 The South Africans handed over their file from 1986 to their Swedish colleagues.
-Göran Björkdahl, a Swedish diplomat, had done independent research on Palme's assassination, leading to South Africa's apartheid regime.
+Göran Björkdahl, a Swedish diplomat, had done independent research on Palme's assassination.
 Major General Chris Thirion, who headed the military intelligence of South Africa during the final years of apartheid rule, had told Björkdahl in 2015 that he believed South Africa was behind Palme's murder.
 Swedish investigators announced that they would reveal new information and close the case on 10 June 2020.
 Earlier remarks by lead investigator Krister Petersson that "there might not be a prosecution" have led commentators to believe that the suspect is dead.

 On 10 June 2020, Swedish prosecutors stated publicly that they knew who had killed Palme and named Stig Engström, also known as "Skandia Man", as the assassin.
 Engström was one of about twenty people who had claimed to witness the assassination and was later identified as a potential suspect by Swedish writers Lars Larsson and Thomas Pettersson.
 Given that Engström had committed suicide in 2000, the authorities also announced that the investigation into Palme's death was to be closed.

-Some politicians and journalists in Turkey relate the assassination of Palme to PKK since he was the first in Europe to designate PKK as terrorist organisation.
+Some politicians and journalists in Turkey relate the assassination of Palme to PKK since he was the first in Europe to designate PKK as a terrorist organisation.